 A great mechanic on its own is fine, but when mechanics interact with each other, a game truly stands out.
 As we've seen, players discover ways to combine mechanics, integrating them into their own gameplay style.
 These new techniques emerge naturally as skill increases.

-Before we talk about shots, I want to highlight some other mechanics combination that players have discovered by themselves.
+Before we talk about shots, I want to highlight some other mechanic combinations that players have discovered by themselves.

 High Jump

-This may be the result of an unintended jump + reset interaction, but it can be useful in certain scenarios.
-When the car touches the ground, you can increase the force of the jump by timing it correctly, jumping just as the car lands.
-This allows the player to reach the roof without wasting any boost.
-It’s difficult to execute, but the reward and satisfaction are high when done successfully.
-The car retains the momentum from the fall and transfers it into an upward direction.
+This might be the result of an unintended jump + reset interaction, but it can be useful in certain scenarios.
+When the car touches the ground, you can increase the jump force by timing it correctly - jumping just as the car lands.
+This lets players reach the roof without wasting boost.
+It's difficult to execute, but the reward and satisfaction are huge when you nail it.
+The car keeps its falling momentum and converts it into upward motion.

 Turtle

-Holding jump upon landing cancels the auto-flip, leaving the car upside down but mobile while maintaining momentum.
-It’s mostly a stylistic flourish, allowing players to express themselves through movement.
-It’s fun to watch and can even be used to taunt an opponent.
+Holding jump when landing cancels the auto-flip, leaving your car upside down but still mobile with all its momentum.
+It's mainly a stylish move - letting players express themselves through movement.
+Fun to watch, and perfect for taunting opponents.

 The art of shot: How to shoot, without a shoot button.